Home | Media | News | The Court Examined the Constitutionality of Certain Provisions of the Audiovisual Code on State Informational Security

 With regard to the rational connection between the disputed measures and the above-mentioned legitimate aims, the Court observed within the contested law the presumption that the broadcasters from states which did not ratify the European Convention on Transfrontier Television might fail to comply with its requirements.
 The noted presumption is expressed by the ban on broadcasting television and radio programs produced in these states with informational, analytical, military and political content.
 Thus, the disputed legislative measure has a direct connection with the legitimate aim pursued.

 Further, the Court noted that there are available alternative means to access such programs.
-It thus found that, since the Parliament refers to the issue of fighting foreign propaganda, there may emerge the question of the effectiveness of these restrictions provided by the challenged law, as long as there remains a free access to broadcasted programs from the states in question via Internet.
+It thus found that, since the Parliament refers to the issue of fighting foreign propaganda, there may emerge the question of the effectiveness of these restrictions provided by the challenged law, as long as there remains a free Internet access to broadcasted programs from the states in question.
 On the other hand, the Court held that it is not unreasonable to apply the ban only on radio and television programs, as such programs remain the most influential means to communicate ideas in the Republic of Moldova, in 2018.
 Moreover, despite a significant development in recent years, there is no evidence that the news spreading via Internet became more powerful than radio and television programs.

 With regard to the existence of less intrusive alternatives, the Court held that a form of case-by-case supervision of every television and radio program broadcasting informational, analytical, military and political content that is not produced in the Member States of the European Union, in the United States of America, in Canada, or in states that have ratified the European Convention on Transfrontier Television could lead to uncertainties, to numerous litigations, costs and delays, which may give rise to arbitrariness.
-A contextual scheme would represent for the State an excessive burden, whose authorities should monitor the programs of all broadcasters that do are not under the European Convention on Transfrontier Television.
+A contextual scheme would represent for the State an excessive burden, whose authorities should monitor the programs of all broadcasters that do not fall under the European Convention on Transfrontier Television.
 On the other hand, this scheme would give excessive discretion to the authorities in charge of overseeing the content of these programs.
 The Court therefore examined whether there a fair balance was struck between the contested blanket ban and the legitimate aims pursued.

 The Court observed, on the one hand, that there appears to be a consensus among European states on the obligation to allow broadcasting of radio and television programs from the states that have ratified the European Convention on Transfrontier Television and, on the other hand, it noted that there is no European consensus among Council of Europe member states on how to regulate the broadcasting of radio or television programs produced abroad, that could jeopardize national security.